-- At least one factor must be turned on for your organization to enable this setting.
-If the org does not have any MFA factors enabled, Okta Verify with one time passwords (OTP) are enabled as the default factor.
-If factors have already been configured, then no changes are made.
+- Enable at least one factor for your org.
+If the org doesn't have any MFA factors enabled, Okta Verify with one-time passcode (OTP) is enabled as the default factor.
+If factors are configured, then no changes are made.

-- Select Okta Admin Console.
-Go to the Sign On tab.
-For Admin App Policy, click the Edit rule icon.
+- Click the Sign On tab.
+For the Admin App Policy, click the Edit rule icon.

-Selecting the Disable rule check box disables the MFA for admins.
+- Ensure that the Disable rule checkbox isn't selected.
+Selecting this checkbox disables MFA for admins.

 Prevent new single-factor access to the Admin Console

 Early Access release.
 See Manage Early Access and Beta features.